EdaEylulAslan/EdaEylulAslan/README.md

 ### Hi there 👋
-### I'm Eda Eylül but i prefer Eda.
+### I'm Eda Eylül.
 I'm a CS student at bilkent university.